armory/documentation/_spinnaker_install_admin_guides/vault-configuration.md

 **Note** by default Vault has a max_ttl parameter set to `768h0m0s` that's 32 days, if you want to set the `TTL` to a higher value, you need to modify this parameter.

-**Important:** Spinnaker must be redeployed sometime during the defined `TTL` window -- we recommend this be done by updating to a new version of Spinnaker and running `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if using Operator, or `hal deploy apply` if using Halyard.
+**Important:** Spinnaker must be redeployed sometime during the defined `TTL` window -- Armory recommends this be done by updating to a new version of Spinnaker and running `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if using Operator, or `hal deploy apply` if using Halyard.

 ---